bkatchmar/rick-and-morty-api-consumption/README.md

 * Using `npm` packages for additional, out-of-the-box functions
 * Calling an API and using promises to update the UI
 * Using variables based on if the environment is development or production
+* Using Jest and Enzyme for a test driven development environment

 # Files In This Repo
+All files come with a `.test.js` version as development continues, we also write unit tests for almost everything we write for.
+I have an `npm start` running in one terminal and an `npm run tests` in another.

 ## App.js
 Main entry point for this app, includes routing objects